How to Be More Insightful and Strategic with Data-Based Findings

 - Have you selected only the key information and placed it into a Powerpoint, removing anything that doesn't lead the executive team toward a specific strategic goal?

 6. Practice makes perfect.
 Even if you have the best deck in the world, it is still critical that you present your findings in an engaging way.
 For most people, this can only happen with good preparation and practice.
 Several run-throughs of your presentation are advisable in advance of the scheduled meeting.
 Don’t hesitate to talk through the presentation aloud, listening for moments where your points may be unclear or hard to follow.
 Consider asking members of your team to review the presentation ahead of time and even listen to you as you practice.
 Ask for their honest input and feedback on how you can improve.

 As a strategic planner in healthcare, a lot of responsibility rests upon your shoulders to make the most of these quarterly presentations.
 Understanding this is your opportunity to sway the thoughts and opinions of your executive teams and upper-level management, you want to be equipped and ready to put your best foot forward.
 Success in this area will likely affect how you and your team move forward with planned growth-related projects or if you will be able to launch new initiatives that require additional expenditure.

 Building these quarterly presentations could easily take a week to complete, and that’s if you already have templates for the type of information you’re gathering.
-While your presentation likely won't take more than 30 minutes, which may be all the time you have at the executive team meeting, keep in mind, it may take you up to a week to create that 15-30 minute presentation.
+While it likely won't take more than 30 minutes for you to deliver your presentation to the team, which may be all the time you have at the executive meeting, keep in mind, it may take you up to a week to create that 15-30 minute presentation.